When fame and fortune are not enough -- why celebrities want to be artists

 JJ Charlesworth is an art critic and senior editor for ArtReview.
 All opinions expressed in this article belong to the author.

-Almost as soon as news broke that pop idol Britney Spears was going to present her first solo exhibition at an art gallery in south-west France, it turned out that, well, it wasn't true.
+Almost as soon as news broke that pop idol Britney Spears was going to present her first solo exhibition at an art gallery in southwest France, it turned out that, well, it wasn't true.

 Based on Instagram posts by Galerie Sympa, some media reported that Spears was branching out as a painter and that the gallery was "happy to announce its representation of Britney Spears."
 Yet a day later, Spears' publicist told the BBC that there was "no truth" to claims that the gallery would be hosting her first solo show.